 In other news, after 3 readings, a contest win and placing as a semi-finalist in 3 other contests, my play SO YOU CAN LOOK AHEAD will finally get a production in the fall.
 I'll be directing the premiere at Lamar University in Texas.
 I didn't direct any of the readings and none had much rehearsal, so I'm really looking forward to having a rehearsal process with the play and seeing it fully realized at last.

-Also, in 2019 I co-wrote the screenplay for 15 HORAS, a film set in the Domincain Republic which was directed by the accomplished Spanish director Judith Colell.
-The film will premiere at the Festival de Cine de Malaga in June 2021.
-And the producers are now in conversation with other festivals as well.
+Also, in 2019 I served as an acting coach for the lead actress and also a script doctor for the screenplay of 15 HORAS, a Spanish film set in the Dominican Republic and directed by the accomplished Spanish director Judith Colell.
+The film premieres at the Festival de Cine de Malaga in June 2021, and they're in conversation with other festivals for future showings.
 I wasn't able to be present for the shooting but I've seen a trailer, (though it hasn't been released yet) and it's exciting.
-I can't wait to finally see the film.
+Can't wait to finally see the film.